cirruslabs/cirrus-ci-docs/docs/legal/terms.md

 ### Cancellation and Termination

-* You must cancel Your subscription via GitHub Marketplace with respect to [GitHub Marketplace Terms of Service](https://help.github.com/articles/github-marketplace-terms-of-service/).
+* You must cancel your subscription via GitHub Marketplace with respect to [GitHub Marketplace Terms of Service](https://help.github.com/articles/github-marketplace-terms-of-service/).
 * You agree that Cirrus Labs, in its sole discretion and for any or no reason, may terminate or suspend Your subscription.
 You agree that any termination of Your access to the Service may be without prior notice, and You agree that Cirrus CI will not be liable to You or any third party for such termination.

 ### Customer Source Code